Topological Interference Management with Adversarial Topology Perturbation: An Algorithmic Perspective: Introduction

 \section{Introduction}

+Due to the broadcast nature of wireless communications, interference between multiple concurrent information flows is a major obstacle limiting multi-user network capacity, which is even more severe in massive Internet of Things (IoT) networking.
+Interference management (IM) is, therefore, vital for reliable and high-rate communications.
+While conventional IM techniques in emerging 5G standards (e.g., LTE-M) promise some guarantees, a major obstacle is the difficulty of acquiring timely and accurate channel state information (CSI) at the transmitters, especially in large networks with high-mobility IoT devices.

-The topological interference management (TIM) problem \cite{jafar2013topological} is interested in the characterization of the degrees of freedom (DoF) region of partially-connected wireless networks with no channel state information at the transmitters (no CSIT) beyond the network topology.
+To resolve this issue, one of the most promising techniques is topological interference management (TIM) \cite{jafar2013topological}, in which the CSI requirement is considerably reduced.
+It only requires knowledge of network connectivity patterns, i.e., a graph with edges indicating whether or not communication between two vertices is feasible.
+To be specific, the TIM problem \cite{jafar2013topological} is interested in the characterization of the degrees of freedom (DoF) region of partially-connected wireless networks with no channel state information at the transmitters (no CSIT) beyond the network topology.
 With no CSIT, it seems the transmitters are restricted to conventional multiple access techniques, e.g., time-division multiple access (TDMA), frequency reuse, and code-division multiple access (CDMA).
-Remarkably, it has been evidenced in \cite{jafar2013topological} that, given only the pure knowledge of the network topology (i.e., partial connectivity graph) but not the exact channel realizations, advanced techniques such as interference alignment are able to exploit sophisticated coding opportunities and achieve substantial improvement over TDMA, frequency reuse, and CDMA.
+Remarkably, it has been evidenced in \cite{jafar2013topological} that, given only the pure knowledge of the network topology (i.e., partial connectivity graph) but not the exact channel realizations, advanced techniques such as interference alignment are able to exploit coding opportunities and achieve substantial improvement over TDMA, frequency reuse, and CDMA.

 Since then, TIM has attracted extensive attention, and the list of follow-up works is growing, including multi-level TIM \cite{geng2013multilevel}, multi-antenna TIM \cite{sun2014topological}, TIM with alternating topology \cite{sun2013topological, gherekhloo2013topological}, TIM with transmitter/receiver cooperation \cite{yi2015topological,yi2018topological}, TDMA TIM \cite{maleki2013optimality,yi2018tdma}, TIM with topology uncertainty \cite{OPTIM}, and TIM with confidential messages \cite{mutangana2020topological}, and many others (e.g., \cite{naderializadeh2014interference,gao2014topological,shi2016low,aquilina2016degrees,yang2017topological,el2017topological,davoodi2018network,doumiati2019framework}).
 The state-of-the-art TIM focuses on the {\em static} setting, where the network topology is kept unchanged during communication.
 However, as the applications of robotic and vehicular communications emerge, it is unlikely to maintain the network topology unchanged.